 It was the law that overtaking was when you went round to the right of a car in front of you that was going more slowly.
 On a motorway or dual carriage way this is easier as the oncoming traffic isn’t generally an issue.

-But lately I’ve noticed a new set of maneuvers coming into play.
+But lately, I’ve noticed a new set of manoeuvres coming into play.